paarnes/pygeodetics/README.md

 #### 12.1 Mercator Variant C Projection

 The Mercator Variant C projection is a cylindrical map projection that preserves angles, making it conformal.
-It is commonly used for navigation and mapping.

 ##### 12.1.1 Forward Projection (Geographic to Projected)